+the job site before it was determined that Companion was necessary to enable the integrated employment. participant to sustain competi

 This service may be delivered in Pennsylvania and in states contiguous to Pennsylvania.

+Specify applicable (if any) limits on the amount, frequency, or duration of the is service:

+Service Delivery Method (check each that applies):

+Participant-directed as specified in Appendix E

+Provider managed

+Specify whether the service may be provided by (check each that applies):

+Legally Responsible Person

+Relative

+Legal Guardian Provider Specifications:

+Provider Category Provider Type Title

+Agency Agency

+Appendix C: Participant Services

+C-1/C-3: Provider Specifications for Service

+Service Type: Other Service Service Name: Advanced Supported Employment

+Provider Category:

+Agency

+Provider Type:

+Agency

+Provider Qualifications

+License (specify):

-Specify applicable (if any) limits on the amount, frequency, or duration of this service: Service Delivery Method (check each that applies): □ Participant-directed as specified in Appendix E □ Provider managed Specify whether the service may be provided by (check each that applies): ☐ Legally Responsible Person☐ Relative☐ Legal Guardian Provider Specifications: Provider Category Provider Type Title Agency Agency Appendix C: Participant Services C-1/C-3: Provider Specifications for Service Service Type: Other Service Service Name: Advanced Supported Employment Provider Category: Agency Provider Type: Agency Provider Qualifications License (specify): Certificate (specify): Staff (direct, contracted or in a consulting capacity) who will work directly with the participant to provide Advanced Supported Employment services shall hold one of the following: 1.
-Bachelor's Degree; or 2.
-High school diploma and at least four years of consecutive or non-consecutive years of personal experience as a parent, sibling or primary caretaker of an individual with an intellectual disability, autism, or other disability that involved significant medical, physical, cognitive or developmental challenges; or 3.
-High school diploma and at least four years of professional experience providing services to people with an intellectual disability, autism, or other disability that involved significant medical, physical, cognitive or developmental challenges as a service coordinator, staff person, SC, supervisor, or rehabilitation professional; or 4.
+Staff (direct, contracted or in a consulting capacity) who will work directly with the participant to provide Advanced Supported Employment services shall hold one of the following:

+- 1. Bachelor's Degree; or - 2.
+High school diploma and at least four years of consecutive or non-consecutive years of personal experience as a parent, sibling or primary caretaker of an individual with an intellectual disability, autism, or other disability that involved significant medical, physical, cognitive or developmental challenges; or - 3.
+High school diploma and at least four years of professional experience providing services to people with an intellectual disability, autism, or other disability that involved significant medical, physical, cognitive or developmental challenges as a service coordinator, staff person, SC, supervisor, or rehabilitation professional; or - 4.
 A combination of post-secondary education without a Bachelor's Degree combined with either personal or professional experience that totals at least four years.

 In addition to the education and experience requirements listed above, staff who will work directly with the participant must also have an Advanced Supported Employment certification, which is in good standing, by an ODP-recognized training organization.
-To be recognized by ODP, the Advanced Supported Employment certification must meet all of the following criteria: 1.
-Require at least 20 hours of classroom instruction;
+To be recognized by ODP, the Advanced Supported Employment certification must meet all of the following criteria:

-2. Require at least 40 hours of supervised, mentored field work;

-- 3. Include competency-based testing; - 4.
+- 1. Require at least 20 hours of classroom instruction; - 2.
+Require at least 40 hours of supervised, mentored field work; - 3.
+Include competency-based testing; - 4.
 Require certification renewal at least every 3 years; and - 5.
 Be nationally recognized and acceptable to ODP.